fdegir/infra-workshop/kubernetes/README.md

 ```

 Open the url **https://localhost:8089/#!/login** on your browser.
 Please ignore
 the warning and add an exception.
+You need to use **Firefox** in order to add exception.

 Select **Token** as authentication method and paste the token you extracted above.